hydraulic-software/conveyor/guidebook/docs/configs/mac.md

     To view the entitlements in a binary you can run (on a Mac) `codesign -d --entitlements :- AppName.app`

 ??? information "Debugging"
     To attach to your process with `lldb` or Xcode you need to specify the `com.apple.security.get-task-allow` entitlement.
-However to use this, your app must be unsigned. macOS won't allow signed apps that have this entitlement to start up, as it would allow a workaround for code signing security.
+However, to use this, your app must be unsigned. macOS won't allow signed apps that have this entitlement to start up, as it would allow a workaround for code signing security.
 You can remove the code signature from an app using `codesign --remove-signature "My App.app"`.

 ## File associations